Discover hereditary angioedema

-It can cause sudden attacks of intense, sometimes painful swelling anywhere in the body, but the most common locations include the:
+HAE can cause attacks of painful, disabling swelling in any part of the body, but characteristic locations include:

 It's important to remember that an HAE attack that affects the throat is potentially life-threatening, because it puts you at risk of suffocation.
 Make sure you have a plan in place for this type of attack and seek emergency care as soon as possible.